 In any case, Matilda was stunning, and I would go back again in a heartbeat.

-Matilda won three Tony’s but should have won more (according to this article, it didn’t because the Royal Shakespeare Company that brought it over from England alienated some Broadway bigwigs).
+Matilda won three Tony’s but should have won more (according to a NY Post article, it didn’t because the Royal Shakespeare Company that brought it over from England alienated some Broadway bigwigs).

 The staging was excellent and surprising.
 I’ll have some spoilers below, so don’t read on if you want to be surprised.
 In the school scene, the chairs and desks rise out of the floor – and these are traditional looking wooden school desks.
 When the scene is over, the disappear back down.